Classes resume at public universities

-Classes resumed at all the 37 public universities yesterday after seven days of work abstention by the teachers over “pay disparity” in the new pay scale.
-The strike was postponed upon assurance from the prime minister.
+Classes have resumed at all the 37 public universities today after an eight-day strike of the teachers, over “pay disparity”, ended upon assurance from the prime minister.

-The agitating teachers postponed their work stoppage on Tuesday evening, saying they have faith in the assurance provided to them during their meeting with Prime Minister Sheikh Hasina.
+The agitating teachers called off their strike last evening saying that they have faith on the assurance provided to them during their meeting with Prime Minister Sheikh Hasina.